kwongj/nw_multi2bifurcation/README.md

 usage: nw_multi2bifurcation.py [-h] [--nosupport] nwtree

-Resolves multifurcation / polytomy in Newick trees eg. from FastTree Note that this is not a true solution, but allows the tree to imported into software that requires a strictly bifurcating tree eg. ClonalFrameML
+Resolves multifurcation / polytomy in Newick trees eg. from FastTree Note that this is not a true solution, but allows the tree to be imported into software that requires a strictly bifurcating tree eg. ClonalFrameML

 positional arguments:
   nwtree       Newick tree file